iterative/dvc.org/static/docs/command-reference/fetch.md

 ## Examples

-Let's employ a simple <abbr>workspace</abbr> with some data, code, ML models, pipeline stages, as well as a few Git tags, such as the <abbr>DVC project</abbr>
+Let's employ a simple <abbr>workspace</abbr> with some data, code, ML models, pipeline stages, as well as a few Git tags, such as our [get started example repo](https://github.com/iterative/example-get-started).
-created in our
-[get started example repo](https://github.com/iterative/example-get-started).
 Then we can see what happens with `dvc fetch` as we switch from tag to tag.